OMaraLab/MD_run_scripts/README.md

 * an example of a script for processing production for analysis, using `gmx trjconv`
 * an example of the scripts you might use to look at contact fractions in vmd

+Because I always forget, on gadi, the command `nqstat -P q95` will list all jobs for all users in project q95

 ## The most important thing

 **Q:** Hey I deleted a file on the supercomputer by mistake, how do I get it back?